edgexfoundry/device-rfid-llrp-go/README.md

 # Maximum simultaneous network probes
 ProbeAsyncLimit = "1000"

-# Maximum amount of seconds to wait for each IP probe before timing out
+# Maximum amount of seconds to wait for each IP probe before timing out.
-# (this will also be the min time a discovery will take, but not the max)
+# This will also be the minimum time the discovery process can take.
 ProbeTimeoutSeconds = "2"

 # Port to scan for LLRP devices on
 ScanPort = "5084"

+# Maximum amount of seconds the discovery process is allowed to run before it will be cancelled.
+# It is especially important to have this configured in the case of larger subnets such as /16 and /8
+MaxDiscoverDurationSeconds = "300"
 ```

 Discovery can be manually triggered via REST: